Did you know?

 Brown ground venison in Canola oil with onion and season to taste.
 Stir in BBQ sauce until venison is evenly covered or to taste.
-Grease a 9 x 11 baking dish and line bottom of pan with biscuits.
-Pour Venison mixture over biscuits.
+Grease a 9 x 11 baking dish and line bottom of the pan with biscuits.
+Pour the Venison mixture over the biscuits.
 Sprinkle cheddar cheese on top liberally and place in an oven preheated to 350o.
 Bake until cheese is melted and lightly browned on top.

 - 2 1/2 lb Beef cubes.(5 cups)

 - 2 Sliced onions

 - 3 Tb Chili powder

 - 1 Tb Cinnamon

 - 2 cup Chopped carrots